 What is selling going to mean in the future

 Selling expectations and activities that once dominated the thinking in the world of sales strategy has evolved significantly thanks to the digital era.
 Today, any serious buyer can get access to detailed information about most products including the companies that sell them.
 They can read reviews, compare features, get pricing and narrow down potential vendors without engaging with a salesperson.
-So, what is selling going to mean for a salesperson into the future?
+So, what is selling going to mean for a salesperson into the future?.
+Check out some free sales training. or Online Sales Training Videos.

 Future selling skills will require any salesperson to have acquired the ability to research and understand a buyer’s needs (that includes the ability to uncover issues the buyer may not yet recognize), provide really useful insights into the buyer’s industry and knowledgeable on future market trends.
 Selling will mean that sellers and buyers will have to collaborate deeper if they are to have purposeful conversations and achieve higher levels of commitment.
 Selling will require salespeople to be able to convey real business value, not through some sales pitch but through relevant business impact.